yousef19-meet/y2s18-python_review/lab/README.md

 2. Implement a function `transform_numbers_to_message`, which transforms a list of numbers back to the original message.
 That is, a list of the form `[0, 1, 2]` should map to the string `abc`.

-3. Initialize a class Vignere_Cipher, which is initialized with a string `secret_message` and an integer value `shift`.
+3. Initialize a class Vigenere_Cipher, which is initialized with a string `secret_message` and an integer value `shift`.

 4. Implement a function `encode`, which takes the `secret_message` and converts it into a list of numbers.